 My Saved Messages

 Imagine spending time dictating a message for an answering machine and then getting a busy signal and being unable to leave that message.
 This is even more frustrating for STS users who may take 15 minutes to dictate that message.

-With My Saved Messages, upon request, the STS CA can copy any messages desired onto the customer’s profile for 24 hours.
-When the STS user wants to try the call again, he/she simply redials STS and asks the CA to retrieve the saved message.
+With My Saved Messages, upon request, the STS communications assistant can copy any messages desired onto the customer’s profile for 24 hours.
+When the STS user wants to try the call again, he/she simply redials STS and asks the communications assistant to retrieve the saved message.
 After 24-hours, the message copied into the profile is automatically deleted from the system.

 My Name and My Places